shindevarun/Visual-Sorter/README.md

 You can view this project by clink on this link: <a href="https://shindevarun.github.io/Visual-Sorter/>" target="_blank">https://shindevarun.github.io/Visual-Sorter/</a>

-This project was also inspired by <a href="https://www.linkedin.com/in/clementmihailescu/" target="_blank">Clement Mihailescu</a>.
+This project was inspired by <a href="https://www.linkedin.com/in/clementmihailescu/" target="_blank">Clement Mihailescu</a>.